jslowick/naia/2-People/Ostean Trade Consortium/Lanshire Characters/House Perrinth/Oswin Perrinth.md

-#person #otc #lanshire #perrinth
+---
+tags:
+  - person
+  - otc
+  - lanshire
+  - perrinth
+image: p_Oswin.jpg
+---

-twin brother of Oswald.
+Twin brother of [[Oswald Perrinth|Oswald]].
 Together, they run the logistics of the courts and jails.

 ![[p_Oswin.jpg]]